canonical-ols/talisker/README.rst

 and aims to provide a default set of features out of the box:

   - standard log format, including ISO/UTC timestamps
-  - stuctured logging with python stdlib
+  - structured logging with python stdlib
   - improved gunicorn access logs, with ms precision UTC timestamps
   - request id tracing
   - standard set of status endpoints for your app